davidberriman/phpCSVImportDemo/README.md

 Import Rules

 Any stock item which costs less that £5 and has less than 10 stock will not be imported.
 Any stock items which cost over £1000 will not be imported.
-Any stock item marked as discon0nued will be imported, but will have the discon0nued date set as the current date.
+Any stock item marked as discontinued will be imported, but will have the discontinued date set as the current date.
 Any items which fail to be inserted correctly need to be listed in a report at the end of the import process.

-Addi-onal Considerations
+Additional Considerations

 Because the data is from an external source, it may present certain issues.
 These include:
-1. Whether the data is correctly formaTed for CSV
+1. Whether the data is correctly formatted for CSV
-2. Whether the data is correctly formaTed for use with a database
+2. Whether the data is correctly formatted for use with a database
-3. Poten0al data encoding issues or line termina0on problems
+3. Potential data encoding issues or line termination problems
 4. Manual interference with the file which may invalidate some entries Either address these concerns in the code or indicate in your response how you would tackle these issues if you had more 0me to develop your script.